Ocean Conservancy is extremely grateful to our sponsoring partners for their commitment to and enthusiasm for the International Coastal Cleanup.

 Ocean Conservancy recognizes that real leadership means developing cross-sector solutions that promote ocean health.

 Ocean Conservancy’s Trash Free Seas Alliance® unites industry, science and nonprofit leaders who share a common goal for a healthy ocean free of trash.

-Today more than ever, consumers look for products that do more than meet their immediate needs — they must give back to the community too.
+Today more than ever, consumers look for products that not only meet their immediate needs, but give back to the community too.